LandRegistry/land-registry-elements/README.md

 --------------------------------------------------------------------------------

 ## Running the pattern library
 The pattern library can be started with the command `npm start`.
-This will start a webserver running on `localhost:3000` where you can view the pattern library.
+(Make sure to navigate to the folder where you have checked out this repository and `npm install` first) This will start a webserver running on `localhost:3000` where you can view the pattern library.

 ### Requirements
-* Node.js 5.x (If you currently use Node.js 4 for gov uk things, using a version manager such as [nvm](https://github.com/creationix/nvm) would be recommended to easily switch between versions)
+* Node.js 6.x (If you currently use Node.js 4 for gov uk things, using a version manager such as [nvm](https://github.com/creationix/nvm) would be recommended to easily switch between versions)

 ### Requirements to run the test suite
 * [mocha](https://www.npmjs.com/package/mocha), installed globally